Allergies and Asthma at School

 Allergy & Asthma Network has resources to help keep children safe at school.

-What do parents need to do to prepare for their children with allergies and asthma to attend school?
+What do parents need to do to prepare for their children with allergies to attend school?

 It’s best to plan ahead and make an appointment with your child’s doctor or allergist.
 It’s a good time to talk about your child’s general health and whether they have any special needs.
 It’s also a good time to update: